biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 Having troubles?
 Please contact us at: lab labmicrobiologia_med@unal.edu.co.
 Please write "PVDP help" in the subject.

 <a name="Citation"></a>
+## Citation

-Please cite: Gutierrez et al. (2020) To be published.
+If you use PVDP in your research, please include the following reference: Gutierrez et al. (2020) To be published.